 Should I call the police if my motorcycle accident seems minor?

 Yes.
-This is especially important if your motorcycle accident was caused by another driver.
+This is especially important if your motorcycle crash was caused by another driver.
 In many cases, drivers deny doing anything wrong.
-As a result, many law-abiding motorcyclists end up getting blamed for accidents caused by someone else's reckless behavior.
-Having a police officer investigate your accident often cuts down on confusion.
-The investigating officer will create an official accident report, which is an important piece of evidence insurance companies will use when determining if they should compensate accident victims and how much to offer.
+As a result, many law-abiding motorcyclists end up getting blamed for accidents caused by someone else’s reckless behavior.
+Having a police officer investigate the accident often cuts down on confusion.
+The investigating officer will create an official accident report, which is an important piece of evidence that insurance companies will use when determining whether they should compensate accident victims and how much to offer.

 Should I seek medical attention if I feel fine after my motorcycle accident?